mikolalysenko/mudb/helschema/README-template.md

 # install #

 ```
-npm i helschema
+npm i muschema
 ```

 # api #

 ## interfaces ##
-Internally each `helschema` is an object which implements the following interface.
+Internally each `muschema` is an object which implements the following interface.

 * `identity` The default value of an object in the schema.
-* `helType` A string encoding some runtime information about the schema.
+* `muType` A string encoding some runtime information about the schema.
-* `helData` (optional) Additional runtime information about the schema.
+* `muData` (optional) Additional runtime information about the schema.
 May include subtype schemas, etc.
 * `alloc()` Creates a new value from scratch
 * `free(value)` Returns a value to the internal memory pool.
 * `clone(value)` Makes a copy of a value.